psaikido/hugle.uk/content/prose/thesium/080-doubt.md

 "We could hold show trials perhaps?
 Bring in our very best theologians to demonstrate to all that the evempirical ideas are simply wrong and unholy?"

-"Mmm, yes, that could done.
+"Mmm, yes, that could be done.
 Set up a meeting with the Cardinals at once.
 But first tell me, when you saw the Ship of Light in parts like that, did you not question the doctrine yourself?
 Even a little?"